RitaliJ/ritalij.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Biological systems + physical processes from a theoretical computer science framework

 Hi!
 My name is Ritali, and I'm a rising junior at Caltech.
 My broad academic interests lie in exploring the behavior and dynamics of complex systems.
 I'm interested in understanding how a simple set of rules or a group of properties/equations can give rise to fascinating emergent phenomena.